23 Best Things To Do In Lakeland, FL 2025

 Address: 201 E Main St., Lakeland, FL 33801

-Hollis Garden is a stunning botanical garden boasting neo-classical architecture with some of the area's best flower beds.
+Hollis Garden is a stunning botanical garden boasting neo-classical architecture and some of the area's best flower beds.

 The garden spans over 1.2 acres and is a beautiful oasis that offers visitors a chance to escape the hustle and bustle of everyday life and immerse themselves in nature.